Fall of Constantinople: Atrocities

 According to the Encyclopædia Britannica, Mehmed II "permitted an initial period of looting that saw the destruction of many Orthodox churches", but tried to prevent a complete sack of the city.

 The looting was extremely thorough in certain parts of the city.
 On 2 June, the Sultan found the city largely deserted and half in ruins; churches had been desecrated and stripped, houses were no longer habitable, and stores and shops were emptied.
 He is famously reported to have been moved to tears by this, saying, "What a city we have given over to plunder and destruction."

-Looting was carried out on a massive scale by sailors and marines who entered the city via other walls before they had been suppressed by regular troops, who were beyond the main gate.
 According to David Nicolle, the ordinary people were treated better by their Ottoman conquerors than their ancestors had been by Crusaders back in 1204, stating that only about 4,000 Greeks died in the siege, while according to a Venetian Senate report, 50 Venetian noblemen and over 500 other Venetian civilians died during the siege.

 Many of the riches of the city were already looted in 1204, leaving only limited loot to the Ottomans.

 Other sources claim far more brutal and successful pillaging by the Ottoman invaders.
-Leonard of Chios made accounts of the atrocities that followed the fall of Constantinople stated the Ottoman invaders pillaged the city, murdered or enslaved tens of thousands of people, and raped nuns, women and children:

-During three days of pillaging, the Ottoman invaders captured children and took them away to their tents, and became rich by plundering the imperial palace and the houses of Constantinople.
-The Ottoman official Tursun Beg wrote:
+Looting was carried out on a massive scale by sailors and marines who entered the city via other walls before they had been suppressed by regular troops, who were beyond the main gate.

+"Everywhere there was misfortune, everyone was touched by pain" when Mehmed entered the city.
+"There were lamentations and weeping in every house, screaming in the crossroads, and sorrow in all churches; the groaning of grown men and the shrieking of women accompanied looting, enslavement, separation, and rape."

 If any citizens of Constantinople tried to resist, they were slaughtered.
 According to Niccolò Barbaro, "all through the day the Turks made a great slaughter of Christians through the city".
 According to Makarios Melissenos:

 The women of Constantinople suffered from rape at the hands of Ottoman forces.

 According to historian Philip Mansel, widespread persecution of the city's civilian inhabitants took place, resulting in thousands of murders and rapes.

-The vast majority of the citizens of Constantinople (30,000-50,000) were forced to become slaves.
+Leonard of Chios made accounts of the atrocities that followed the fall of Constantinople stated the Ottoman invaders pillaged the city, murdered or enslaved tens of thousands of people, and raped nuns, women and children:

+According to Steven Runciman most of the elderly and the infirm/wounded and sick who were refugees inside the churches were killed, and the remainder were chained up and sold into slavery.

+During three days of pillaging, the Ottoman invaders captured children and took them away to their tents, and became rich by plundering the Imperial Palace of Blachernae and the houses of Constantinople.

+The Ottoman official Tursun Beg wrote: